Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

 Before installation, please make sure you have the following:
    1. At least one IoT Edge with port 8080 and 5000 opened and is connected to your Iot Hub. please follow this documentation for [deployment information](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart-linux)
    2. Azure Custom Vision account, see the below link to find your training key [here](https://www.customvision.ai/projects#/settings)
-   3. Azure Media Service with Service pricipal added, please follow the document to create one https://docs.microsoft.com/en-us/azure/media-services/live-video-analytics-edge/create-custom-azure-resource-manager-role-how-to
+   3. Azure Media Service, please follow the document to create one https://docs.microsoft.com/en-us/azure/media-services/latest/create-account-howto?tabs=portal

 ### Get Started:
 Go to factory-ai-vision repo and click on Installers folder, there are two zip files, [Windows.zip](https://github.com/linkernetworks/azure-intelligent-edge-patterns/blob/develop/factory-ai-vision/Installers/Windows.zip) and [bash.zip](https://github.com/linkernetworks/azure-intelligent-edge-patterns/blob/develop/factory-ai-vision/Installers/bash.zip)